US home sales fall for 8th month in a row in September, the longest slump since 2007 – KION546

 By Anna Bahney, CNN Business

-American home sales declined for the eighth month in a row in September as surging mortgage rates and high prices pushed buyers out of the market.
+Home sales in the US declined for the eighth month in a row in September as surging mortgage rates and high prices pushed buyers out of the market.

 Sales of existing homes — which include single-family homes, townhomes, condominiums and co-ops — were down 23.8% in September from a year ago and down 1.5% from August, according to the National Association of Realtors.

-That continues a trend of falling home sales that began in February and marks the longest housing sales slump since October 2007 during the subprime mortgage collapse.
+That continues a slowing trend that began in February and marks the longest housing sales slump since October 2007 during the subprime mortgage collapse.

 Sales in September were at their weakest level since May 2020, which was an anomaly because that was in the early days of the pandemic lockdown.
 Setting that aside, sales last month were the weakest they have been since September 2012.